mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 ###Quotations

-`(` begins a quotation and is conventionally followed by a space.
+`(` begins a quotation.
+As with most single-byte slangs (`"` notable as an exception) it has a mandatory spaz that follows.
 Up to the next `)`, the quotation builds a series of calls and places an execution pointer in `$`.
 Note that `x $`, which would immediately execute the quotation, will also take the execution pointer off the stack, so references to `$` in the quotation, if they exist, will be to the value that was `$1` before the execution of `x $`.

 ###Definitions